nandu-1234567/blue-green-deployment/README.md

 ECS Cluster and Service

-Create an ECS cluster with the Fargate launch type.
+Create an ECS cluster with Fargate launch type.

-Define an ECS service to run Strapi tasks.
+Define an ECS service for Strapi tasks.

 Configure the service to register tasks with the ALB target groups.